 Corporate website strategy: start at the start

-Often my clients complain that strategising their website is a daunting task and they don’t know where to start.
+Often, my clients complain that strategising their website is a daunting task, and they don’t know where to start.
 I always say, ‘Start at the start’.
-Start by creating an overview of your company, who you are, who your customers are and what competition do you have?
+Start by creating an overview of your company, who you are, who your customers are, and what competition you have?
 Following are my start questions.

 When my clients fill in one of our web briefs, these questions are always right at the top: